Robert Donaldson Jr.: Early life

-Robert Donaldson was born on June 15, 1800, in Fayetteville, North Carolina where he also grew up.
-He was the eldest of six children born to Sarah (née Henderson) Donaldson and Robert Donaldson Sr., a Scottish born merchant who had consolidated his business at the trading center on Cape Fear River.
-His brother James Donaldson married Alethea Lenox, a daughter of Robert Lenox, and his sister Joanna Donaldson married Dr. Oliver Bronson, "heir to a wealthy Connecticut financier, banker, and real estate speculator."
+Robert Donaldson was born on June 15, 1800, in Fayetteville, North Carolina, the eldest of six children of Sarah (née Henderson) Donaldson and Robert Donaldson Sr., a Scottish born merchant who had consolidated his business at the trading center on Cape Fear River.

+Donaldson was orphaned at the age of eight and was sent, along with his younger siblings, to live with relatives living nearby.

+His brother James Donaldson married Alethea Lenox, a daughter of the New York based, Scottish-American merchant Robert Lenox.
+His sister Joanna Donaldson married Dr. Oliver Bronson, "heir to a wealthy Connecticut financier, banker, and real estate speculator."
 All of his sisters attended Mordecai Female Academy in Fayetteville.

-Donaldson was orphaned at the age of eight and was sent, along with his younger siblings, to live with nearby family members.
-In 1818, he graduated from the University of North Carolina at Chapel Hill.
-After his graduation, he traveled for five months through the mid-Atlantic and in 1820, traveled to England, Scotland, and France.
+In 1818, he graduated from the University of North Carolina at Chapel Hill, after which he traveled for five months through the mid-Atlantic.
+In 1820, he traveled to England, Scotland, and France.
 While in London, he inherited $300,000 (equivalent to $ today) from the estate of Samuel Donaldson, a bachelor uncle who owned a prosperous commission house.
 In 1821, he commissioned Charles Robert Leslie to paint his portrait.